Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool analyzes prose style (sentence variety, tone, voice, pacing) and returns a structured style profile.
-It also distinguishes from siblings by naming analyze_document and check_plot_consistency as alternatives.
+Clearly states the tool analyzes prose style including sentence variety, tone, voice, pacing, and returns a structured profile.
+The description also distinguishes it from sibling tools analyze_document and check_plot_consistency by specifying what those tools do instead.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.